Charge collection efficiency of thimble ionization chambers exposed to ultra-high dose per pulse: Materials and methods

 In addition, for any two points $P_1$, $P_2$ in different electrodes connected by a path $\boldsymbol{l}$, the integral of the electric field must be equal to the voltage difference $U$ between these two electrodes:

 We have expressed this set of equations in vector form to enhance generality.
-The expressions for the gradient and divergence operators will depend on the chosen curvilinear coordinate system.
+The expressions for the gradient and divergence operators will depend on the chosen curvilinear coordinate system.\\

 To develop a general code capable of simulating a wide variety of geometries, the finite element method was used instead of the traditional finite difference scheme employed for parallel-plate ICs.
 The code was implemented using the Python package \texttt{dolfinx} \citep{Baratta_DOLFINx_2023} (version 0.9.0).
 To generate the 2D meshes from the IC geometries, the \texttt{GMSH} program \citep{Geuzaine_Gmsh_2009} was used.
 The temporal discretization of the equations was performed using an adaptive second-order backward differentiation scheme \citep{Celaya_Implementation_2014}.
-The numerical code is available at \url{https://github.com/JPazMartin/ICSimFEM}.

 The time-resolved signal produced by each charge carrier drifting in the IC (denoted as $I_i(t)$, being $i$ positive ions, negative ions, or electrons) was calculated using the Shockley–Ramo theorem \citep{Ramo_Currents_1939}: